-Analyses on fishery performance and relative abundance were based upon NSAP data collected at the Fishport Complex in General Santos City.
-The Fishport is the major tuna landing site in Mindanao for handline, purse seine, and ringnet fisheries.
+Analyses on fishery performance and relative abundance were based upon NSAP data collected at the General Santos City Fishport Complex (GSCFPC).
+The GSCFPC is the major tuna landing site in Mindanao for handline, purse seine, and ringnet fisheries.
 The NSAP sampling was initiated in 1997, though sampling was sparse for several years.
 Analyses considered purse seine from 2005 to 2016 and handline from 2004 to 2016.
-With WPEA-OFMP funding, sampling of unloaded vessels to total vessels has especially improved since 2010.
+With Western Pacific East Asia - Oceanic Fisheries Management Project funding, the sampling ratio of unloaded vessels to total vessels has especially improved since 2010.
 Port sampling data collection prior to 2013 followed a NSAP protocol where sampling was conducted every third day, regardless if the sampling day was on the weekend or a holiday.
-With Philippine purse seiners gaining access to High Seas Pocket #1 in 2013, the sampling protocol was altered to monitor up to 100% unloadings from vessel activity in High Seas Pocket #1 even if landings occur on a non-sampling day.
+With Philippine purse seiners gaining access to High Seas Pocket #1 in 2012, the sampling protocol was altered to monitor up to 100% unloadings from vessel activity in High Seas Pocket #1 even if landings occur on a non-sampling day.